Learn more about the data sources used to calculate Fire Factors.

 - Topographic slope and aspect from the United States Geological Survey National Elevation Dataset (USGS NED)

-- Property-level parcel data sourced from county-level property assessor records which are collected and standardized by Lightbox, a 3rd party data provider
+- Property-level parcel data is sourced from county-level property assessor records which are collected and standardized by Lightbox, a 3rd party data provider

-The First Street Foundation National Wildfire Model is a first of its kind, nationwide, behavioral wildfire model that shows a specific location’s probabilistic risk of wildfire based on the vegetation, topography, and fire weather in the surrounding area.
+The First Street Foundation National Wildfire Model is a first-of-its-kind, nationwide, behavioral wildfire model that shows a specific location’s probabilistic risk of wildfire based on the vegetation, topography, and fire weather in the surrounding area.
 It builds off of decades of peer-reviewed research and forecasts how wildfire risks will change over time due to changes in the environment.
 Use Risk Factor™ to find property-specific wildfire risk assessments for any U.S. address.